near/docs/docs/tutorials/contracts/crossword/crossword.md

 ## Creating a new key on your computer

 We'll want to use a command-line interface (CLI) tool to deploy a contract, but currently, the private key only exists in the browser.
-Next we'll _add a new key_ to the testnet account and have this stored locally on our computer as a JSON file.
-(Yes, you can have multiple keys on your NEAR account, which is quite powerful!)
+Next we'll _add a new key_ to the `testnet` account and have this stored locally on our computer as a JSON file.

+> **Tip:** Yes, you can have multiple keys on your NEAR account, which is quite powerful!

 Let's install NEAR CLI.
 (Please ensure you [have NodeJS](https://nodejs.org/en/download/package-manager) > 12.)